Reveal-Energy-Services/orchid-python-api/README-dev.md

 To make doubly certain, you could run `Orchid.Application.exe` and ensure that the application displays the correct version number in the main window title bar.

-If it is not installed, you'll need to:
+If it is not installed, you'll need to [Install the appropriate Orchid release](#install-orchid-release)

-- Install the appropriate version from the [Web portal](https://portal.reveal-energy.com)
-- Perhaps repeat these steps

 ### Create a new, clean development virtualenv